Tanetha Jamay Grosland

 About Tanetha

-Grosland's research focuses on policy responses, and specifically on pedagogical and emotional responses and the implications for policy.
-Overarching themes in Grosland's writings include educational leadership, politics, and urban education.
-Grosland is interested in what it means to experience, not just policy itself, but rather what urban educators consider important social policy.
-Grosland served as an Associate Editor for the Journal of Cases in Education Leadership and now is an Editorial Board member for several journals (Race, Ethnicity, and Education; and Florida Journal of Educational Research).
-Grosland is also active in the University of South Florida's College of Education Diversity Committee.
+Grosland's research focuses on politics (political subjects and policy) and the interaction between emotion, leadership, and policy in education.
+An overarching theme of Grosland's work includes what it means to experience, not just political subjects, but rather what leaders consider important political matters.
+Grosland served as an Associate Editor for the Journal of Cases in Education Leadership and now is an editorial board member for several journals (Race, Ethnicity, and Education; and Florida Journal of Educational Research).

 Contributions